harmoney-dev/stellare-camunda-utils/README.md

 npm install
 ```

-3. Run the script
+3. Run the script to update hem

 ```
 npm run start:hem-mapping
 ```

-or
+or Run the script to update postcode

 ```
 npm run start:postcode-mapping